Back to application guides

 Pilot Data Should Be Domain-Based

-Use at least three domain-tagged test sets and map each to route choice.
-That one change improves commissioning confidence dramatically.
+Use multiple domain-tagged test sets and map each result to the proposed route before final selection.

 • Separate coarse-free-gold and fine-sulfide domains in test planning.